 Another common scenario is when a person is given some sort of drug, which puts them in possession of a drug.
 They left the house of a “drug dealer," but were pulled over on the way home for a burned-out tail light.
 The police officer asks to search the vehicle, and the person agrees as they forget about the drug their friend gave them.
 Once the police find it, they start questioning where it came from.
 The person fears that they will be placed under arrest, so they give up where the drugs came from.
 This could lead to the police arresting the person who gave the drugs.
 This person could be charged with delivering a drug.
 The charge is more serious than simply possessing an illegal drug.

-If you have been charged with a drug crime in the Gainesville area, you will want to seek legal representation from a drug dealing criminal attorney.
+If you have been charged with a drug crime in Florida, you will want to seek legal representation from a drug-dealing criminal attorney.
 A skilled lawyer will be able to fight for your rights.

 You can contact Musca Law in Gainesville at (888) 484-5057 at any time.
 Our firm serves the entire state of Florida and has a 24 hour answering service.
 We provide a free initial consultation under which you are under no obligation to proceed.
 However, we are confident we will be the perfect fit for your case.